Today's Articles

 At nineteen, as Miss Mary Theresa Duchemin, she founded the Oblate Sisters of Providence.
 This was the first Roman Catholic religious institute for Catholic women of African descent.
 Her mother, who was also involved with the Oblate Sisters, died during an 1831 cholera epidemic in Baltimore.

-Duchemin subsequently moved to Michigan to work in conjunction with Louis Florent Gillet.
-The two founded Servants of the Immaculate Heart of Mary; she opened multiple schools and orphanages in Michigan and 1858 in the Pennsylvania area.
+Duchemin subsequently moved to Michigan to work with Louis Florent Gillet.
+The two founded Servants of the Immaculate Heart of Mary; she opened multiple schools and orphanages in Michigan and the Pennsylvania area in 1858.

 After falling out of favor with Catholic Churches in Michigan, Duchemin moved in with Grey Nuns of the Sacred Heart in Canada, where she would spend much of her life until returning to Michigan in 1885.
 She later died in 1892.
-She was inducted into the Michigan Women's Hall of Fame for her work.
+For her work, she was inducted into the Michigan Women's Hall of Fame.

 New Poem Each Day